SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 dotnet test BookShop.AcceptanceTests
 ```

-> __Note:__ the default `TestResults` test results directory of `dotnet test` is relative to the project, hence in this case the reports and logs are generated into the `BookShop.AccteptanceTests\TestResults` folder.
+> __Note:__ the default `TestResults` test results directory of `dotnet test` is relative to the project, hence in this case the reports and logs are generated into the `BookShop.AcceptanceTests\TestResults` folder.

 Alternatively you can run on the tests for the entire solution and use a filter to include the acceptance tests only: